Rivals of Aether: Development

 A focus in the development of the game was making it faster and more combo-oriented than Super Smash Bros.
 On August 22, 2017, Ori and Sein from Ori and the Blind Forest were released as downloadable content (DLC).
 On October 17, 2017, Fornace released two more DLC characters, Ranno and Clairen.
 Likewise, on April 2, 2018, Fornace released another two DLC characters, Sylvanos and Elliana.
-On September 14, 2018, Shovel Knight was released as the second guest character and final playable character.
+On September 14, 2018, Shovel Knight from the video game of the same name was released as the second guest character and final playable character.
 In 2019, the official Rivals of Aether Twitter account confirmed that the Steam workshop would be available for players to create their own characters and stages.
 In January 2020, Rivals of Aether: Definitive Edition was reconfirmed as a complete version of the game containing all the DLC characters.
 Later that year, on April 1, the full features of Definitive Edition were announced through an online presentation, confirming features like new unlockables and a new mode based around tetherball.
 Definitive Edition was ultimately released on September 24, 2020.
 On April 1, 2021, it was revealed that four of the original characters released via the Steam Workshop would be officially added in a forthcoming free update.
 These characters, along with an update that implemented rollback netcode, were released on February 3, 2022.

 Reception

 Rivals of Aether was positively received by critics.
-Nick Valdez of Destructoid scored the game 90/100, saying it is a fully fleshed out fighter that adds additional depth to the Super Smash Bros. formula.
-Di Stefano Castelli of IGN Italia rated the game 81/100, saying that it lacks originality, but is a technically proficient remake appealing to hardcore players.
-Alice O'Connor of Rock, Paper, Shotgun said that she enjoyed the game's character design, and that it was reminiscent of Pokémon.
-Megan Farokhmanesh of Polygon called the game "beautiful" and "the indie answer to Super Smash Bros".
+Nick Valdez of Destructoid found it to be a fully fleshed out fighter that adds additional depth to the Super Smash Bros. formula.
+Di Stefano Castelli of IGN Italia said that it lacks originality, but is a technically proficient remake appealing to hardcore players.

+Rock, Paper, Shotgun said that she enjoyed the game's character design, and that it was reminiscent of Pokémon.
+Polygon called the game "beautiful" and "the indie answer to Super Smash Bros".